TJ-Projects3/CashGPT-model/README.md

-A NextJS app that features an interactive, family-friendly chatbot that helps educate the youth and parents about all things financial literacy as well as investment and saving strategies.
+A NextJS app that features an interactive, family-friendly chatbot that helps educate youth, parents, and users of all ages about all things financial literacy as well as investment and saving strategies.

 ## Getting Started